 2. The spatial sense can be slow on very large codebases.
 It runs grep-based import detection, which is fast on most projects but might add latency on monorepos with thousands of files.
 You can disable it in config if needed.

 3. It’s Claude Code only.
-This uses Claude Code hooks (PostToolUse and UserPromptSubmit), so it won’t work with Claude Desktop, Cursor, or other clients.
-That’s by design – hooks give us the stderr injection path that makes zero-token-cost silence possible.
+Metacog uses Claude Code’s hook and plugin system, so it won’t work with Claude Desktop, Cursor, or other clients.
+That’s by design – the plugin hook system is what makes zero-token-cost silence possible.
+When there’s nothing to report, the hooks exit cleanly and cost nothing.

 4. The nociceptive interrupt can feel aggressive.
 When it fires, it literally tells the agent to stop and reflect.
 Some people find this jarring.
 But honestly, if the agent has hit four consecutive similar errors, being polite about it isn’t helping anyone.